cullophid/date-fp/README.md

 `Date -> Date -> Boolean | Error`

 Uses value equality to determine if the two supplied dates are the same.
-Returns an error if any of the date objects are invalid.
+Returns `false` if any of the date objects are invalid.

 ```js
 const date = new Date('2015-04-09');